JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Building artifacts

-The Kotlin/Native Gradle plugin allows one to build artifacts of the following types:
+The Kotlin/Native Gradle plugin allows building artifacts of the following types:

 * Executable
 * KLibrary - a library used by Kotlin/Native compiler (`*.klib`)